ioggstream/python-course/mysql-101/lesson-2-4-binary-logging.md

 You can specify an interval on mysqlbinlog.

-        mysqlbinlog hostname-bin.* \
+        mysqlbinlog hostname-bin.0* \
             --start-datetime="2015-05-25 15:00:00" \
             --stop-datetime="2015-05-25 15:01:00"  | wc -l

 Exercise: modify ``--[start|end]``` -date and check that the output lines vary.
-Exercise: drop a table and use mysqlbinlog data to restore it.
+Exercise: drop a table (eg. salaries) and use mysqlbinlog data to restore it.